openzipkin/brave-example/webflux5-sleuth/README.md

 ## Tracing Example: Spring 5/Spring Boot 2/Spring Cloud Sleuth 3/SLF4J 1.7/JDK 8

-Instead of servlet, this uses Spring Boot 2 to create a self-contained application that runs Spring WebMvc 5 controllers.
+Instead of servlet, this uses Spring Boot 2 to create a self-contained application that runs Spring WebFlux 5 controllers.

 * brave.example.Frontend and Backend: Rest controllers
 * brave.example.AppAutoConfiguration: Sets up the RestTemplate used in the Frontend.